madsiur/ff6-day-night-cycle/rom/README.md

 # Output ROM

-The output ROM will be in this folder.
+The output ROM `day_night_cycle_nh.smc` and output IPS patch will be in this folder.